The Complexity of Probabilistic Lobbying: Abstract

 \subsubsection{Voter Bribery (VB)}

-The third and final method at the disposal of The Lobby is \emph{voter bribery}.
+The second method at the disposal of The Lobby is \emph{voter bribery}.
 We can see from the $P$ matrix that each row represents what an individual voter thinks about all the issues on the docket.
 In this method of bribery, The Lobby picks a voter and then pays to edit the entire row at once with the funds being equally distributed over all the issues.
-So, for $d$ dollars a fraction of $\nicefrac{d}{n}$ is spent on each issue, which moves accordingly.
+So, for $d$ dollars a fraction of $\nicefrac{d}{n}$ is spent on each issue, and the probabilities change accordingly.
 The cost of moving the voter is given by the $C_P$ matrix as before.
 This method of bribery is analogous to ``buying'' or pushing a single politician or voter.
 The Lobby seeks to donate so much money to some individual voters that they have no choice but to move all of their votes toward The Lobby's agenda.

+Let us be more precise.
+To avoid problems with fractions of dollars, we will assume that the bribery money is donated in multiples of $n$, the number of issues.
+Hence, whole dollars will be donated per referendum.
+So, if we bribe voter $i$ by giving her $x\cdot n$ dollars, this results in microbribing every issue by giving $x$ dollars to voter $i$ to raise her confidence on issue $j$; in other words, all the entries of $c_{i,j}$ (in~$C_P$), $1\leq j\leq n$, will be edited (and accordingly~$P$).

+\begin{example}[continuing Example~\ref{ex:runex}] Let us reconsider our running example: What happens if we give \$$300$ to the second voter?
+The update of $C_P$ would be as follows: